cptcharis/polybar-config-file/README.md

-# polybar-config-file
-polybar config file
+This is polybar config file by Ermanno Ferrari